artemkv/artemkv.github.io/cryptocurrencies.md

 - An encryption algorithm is "malleable" if it is possible to transform a ciphertext into another ciphertext which decrypts to a new plaintext
 - The attacker in this case is not able to read the original encrypted message, nor decrypt the new ciphertext
 - This, however, allows the attacker to tamper with the message
-- In case of Bitcoing, this would apply to signatures: if the attacker could produce a new valid signature from existing signature, he could change the transaction in the way that it is still valid
+- In case of Bitcoin, this would apply to signatures: if the attacker could produce a new valid signature from existing signature, he could change the transaction in the way that it is still valid
 - You cannot sign the signature itself recursively, so in Bitcoin, you sign the transaction with the signature field zeroed, and then you put the resulting signature into the signature field
 - At the same time, you reference the previous transaction by hash, and that hash is from the whole transaction, including signature
 - The signature is used to confirm that transaction didn't change, but how would you confirm that signature itself didn't change?